dask/dask/README.md

 variety of operations concurrently:

 1. Compute several functions at once
-2. Serve data to other workers
+2. Serve data to other workers/clients
 3. Manage heartbeats, etc..

 One process should not block the others.
 Furthermore we've found that relying